ArcAOGaming/arcao-process-template/docs/development.md

 # Development Guide

+## Development Guide

+This guide will get you developing your AO process in no time, providing all the necessary steps and information to streamline your development workflow.

 ## Prerequisites

 Ensure you have Node.js and LuaRocks installed on your system.
 You can use the following command to set up your environment automatically: